 The project consists of different modules: scenes, interactive situations, stories, and lectures in which visitors are seduced to investigate ‘the dance of exchange' together.
 Reflections on efficiency, speed, urgency, the importance of personal contact and trust during an exchange raise the question of what can offer us a better life, with each other and our environment.
 The shared experience from the modules, in which the fixed rules and formats we know are let go off for a brief moment, forms the basis for new understandings.
 The makers do not have a utopian answer, but believe that, just like a traditional assembly, everyone has a piece of the puzzle in their hands.

 The Exchange Project is a driver of dialogue between different domains and groups of people about the (added) value of a connected exchange.
 Each module can be the foundation for a conversation, brainstorm or refreshing experience within different contexts and work environments.
-The performance, which will premiere later in 2021, brings together all these elements and unravels the phenomenon of ‘exchange’ in a broader socio-economic context.
+The performance, which will premiere in 2022, brings together all these elements and unravels the phenomenon of ‘exchange’ in a broader socio-economic context.